 Goodwill, obtained through acquisitions of businesses, is valued at cost less any impairment.
 Cintas completes an annual impairment test which may include an assessment of qualitative factors including, but not limited to, macroeconomic conditions, industry and market conditions, and entity specific factors such as strategies and financial performance.
+We test for goodwill impairment at the reporting unit level, which for the Company is at the operating segment level.
+We determined that our reporting units are our Rental Uniforms and Ancillary Products, Uniform Direct Sales, and First Aid, Safety and Fire Protection Services operating segments.
 The test may also include the determination of the estimated fair value of Cintas reporting units via comparisons to current market values, where available, and discounted cash flow analyses.
 Significant assumptions may include growth rates based on historical trends and margin improvement leveraged from such growth, as well as discount rates.
-Based on the results of the annual impairment tests, Cintas was not required to recognize an impairment of goodwill for the fiscal years ended May 31, 2014, 2013 or 2012.
-Cintas will continue to perform impairment tests as of March 1 in future years and when indicators of impairment exist.
+Based on the results of the annual impairment tests, Cintas was not required to recognize an impairment of goodwill for the fiscal years ended May 31, 2015, 2014 or 2013.
+Cintas will continue to perform impairment tests as of March 1 in future years or when indicators of impairment exist.